aucub/WindowsPE/README.md

 - Launchbar
   - Quicklaunch for apps
-- DeploymentMonitoringTool.exe (included in source)
+- DeploymentMonitoringTool (included in source)
   - Get info about current machine
-- CMTrace_amd64.exe (included in source)
+- CMTrace (included in source)
   - Read MDT and other logs
 - Process Explorer
 - 7-Zip